dbespalov/reeb_graph/README.md

  - The code was developed using J2SE 1.4, so it does not use Java generics (introduced in J2SE 5.0)
  - **3D models must be specified in a specially-formatted VRML files** (see below)
    - Face-vertex meshes with triangle and quad faces are supported
-   - Several sample models are included in this package
+   - 16 sample models are included in this package

 ### References